etoile/CoreObject/README.md

 Mac OS X support
 ----------------

-CoreObject is supported on Mac OS X (10.7 or higher) and iOS.
+CoreObject is supported on Mac OS X (10.7 or higher), and iOS support is coming soon.

 An Xcode project is bundled to build CoreObject on Mac OS X.